Quote of the Day

-- The US and Soviets outproduced the Germans in tanks by more than a factor of 4.
+- The US and Soviets outproduced the Germans in armor by more than a factor of 4.

 - The Soviets outproduced the US in armored vehicles by almost 20%.

-- The Soviets produced significantly more heavy tanks than both the US and Germany.
+- The Soviets produced significantly more heavy armor than both the US and Germany.

 - While quite a bit has been written about the German Tiger tanks, relatively few of them were produced – less than 2000.

 For those who are interested, my workbook is here.